anthill/pheromon/README.md

     "mapbox_token": ..., // token for your mapbox account
     "map_id": ..., // id of your map background
-    "secret": ..., // token you should use to protect the access to your Admin client or database API "token": ... // MQTT for the broker to authenticate sensor }
+    "secret": ..., // token you should use to protect the access to your Admin client or database API "token": ... // MQTT for the broker to authenticate sensor, "ip": ...
+}
 ```